roryp/spring-azure-container-app/demo.md

 11. **Azure Deployment (if already deployed)**
     - Show the application running in Azure Container Apps.
     - Highlight the same authentication flow in the cloud environment.

-This demonstration showcases the complete authentication flow using Azure Entra ID integration in a Spring Boot application, including local development, containerization, and cloud deployment aspects.